ginstrom/paladin-novel/manuscript/chapter-04.md

 ### Chapter 4 – Crack in the Chain

 Gulls wheeled overhead, their harsh cries cutting through the salt-heavy air.
 Gond, Pell, and Sim moved along the cliff-top path, their tattered clothes snapping in the stiff breeze.
-Darach still lay leagues ahead, but the prickle between Gond's shoulder blades warned that danger stalked closer.
+Blackwater still lay leagues ahead, but the prickle between Gond's shoulder blades warned that danger stalked closer.

 Mid-morning, Pell dropped to a crouch beside flattened thicket.
 Gond joined him, studying the crushed grass and broken branches.
 Nearby, Sim examined trampled lavender stalks, his fingers tracing the damage.